I remember December 3, 2009, like it was yesterday. It was a pivotal moment in my life, but at the time, I didn’t realize that.

 The next step is to build your audience.

 The most common method is via organic search — otherwise known as Search Engine Optimization, or SEO.
-Though you have more options than ever today:
+However, you have more options than ever today:

 - Paid traffic